pnp/pnpjs/packages/graph/docs/index.md

     },
 });

-// here we will load the current web's properties graph.v1.groups.get().then(g => {
+// here we will load the groups information graph.v1.groups.get().then(g => {

     console.log(`Groups: ${JSON.stringify(g, null, 4)}`);